ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/resiliency-design.md

 - a mechanism to failover from the primary database to the standby replica and back

-In the web app multi-zone resiliency pattern, the database tier is deployed on Virtual Server Instances across two availability zones in the same region following an active-standby architecture using database specific replication and failover configuration settings.
+In the web app multi-zone resiliency pattern, the database tier is deployed on Virtual Server Instances across two availability zones in the same region, following an active-standby architecture using database specific replication and failover configuration settings.

 Note that this database deployment architecture is subject to the 99.9% IBM Cloud infrastructure [SLA](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en#detail-document) for a region.
 For 99.99% infrastructure SLA within the region, the database must be deployed on virtual servers across three availability zones within the region and use clustering and replication configurations which will be database specific and are beyond the scope of this document.